 - Natural Resource Overlay District (NROD): Cutting of trees or the removal of native vegetation within the NROD is prohibited, unless part of an approved development activity.

-- Geologic Hazard Overlay District (Unstable Slope - US): Tree removal on slopes greater than 25% where canopy area removal exceeds 25% of the lot requires Geologic Hazard review.
+- Geologic Hazard Overlay District (GEO): Tree removal on slopes greater than 25% where canopy area removal exceeds 25% of the lot requires Geologic Hazard review.

-- Historic Overlay District: cutting of trees which are specifically listed on a Designated Historic Site inventory may be regulated.
+- Historic Overlay District: Cutting of Heritage Trees, which are specifically listed on a Designated Historic Site inventory, may be regulated.

-- Chapter 17.41 of the Oregon City Municipal Code regulates the removal of trees during development and constructions.
+Chapter 17.41 of the Oregon City Municipal Code regulates the removal of trees during development and construction.

 There are many ways that you can help maintain and improve Oregon City's urban forest!
 Here are just a few:

-- Plant a Street Tree (See list below)
+- Plant a Street Tree (Species list [PDF])